 To political leaders everywhere: the time to act decisively has come.
 The needs of all peoples, of all species, are clear.
 We must transform our political systems from ones driven by destructive consumption, and economies based on exploitation and greed, to systems that honor relationship and reciprocity, that preserve well-being and care for all species on Earth.
 We must take action to tell the truth about the crisis at hand and we must take immediate action to change course.
-Solutions are available and practices like citizens’ assemblies can make the process of transformation of our governmental policies possible.
+Solutions are available and practices like citizens’ assemblies can rebuild our democracies and make the process of transformation of our governmental policies possible.

 To humans everywhere, people of all spiritual traditions, and to all the indigenous peoples of Earth: you have brought so much love and wisdom to the human family through your teachings about respect, care, reverence, protection, and reciprocity.
 You have taught us about the power of relationships and our interconnection with all life.
 It is urgent that we as humans restore this body of wisdom, these ways of knowing, to all cultures and societies around the world.
 The survival of much of life depends on it.